Shelley Sekula-Gibbs

-Early life and education
+Early life and career

 Sekula-Gibbs was born to parents of Czech, German and Polish ancestry.
 Sekula-Gibbs graduated from Our Lady of the Lake University in San Antonio, Texas with summa cum laude honors and a degree in chemistry.
 She later earned her Doctor of Medicine degree from the University of Texas Medical Branch in Galveston, Texas, and went on to residencies at the University of Florida in family practice, and Baylor College of Medicine in Houston, specializing in dermatology.

-Career

-Before entering politics, Sekula-Gibbs operated her own dermatology practice in the Clear Lake area of Houston.
-Sekula-Gibbs teaches at Ben Taub Hospital and serves as a clinical assistant professor at Baylor College of Medicine, both in the Texas Medical Center.
+Sekula-Gibbs operated her own dermatology practice in the Clear Lake area of Houston.
+After selling her practice in 2015, she returned to practicing dermatology in November 2023.
+Sekula-Gibbs taught at Ben Taub Hospital and served as a clinical assistant professor at Baylor College of Medicine, both in the Texas Medical Center.

-Sekula-Gibbs serves on the Greater Houston Partnership as a member of the Health Care Advisory Committee and as a member of the Houston Galveston Area Council Emergency/Trauma Care Policy Council.
-She is also a part of the Friends of the Texas Medical Center Library, where she serves on the board of directors.
+Sekula-Gibbs served on the Greater Houston Partnership as a member of the Health Care Advisory Committee and as a member of the Houston Galveston Area Council Emergency/Trauma Care Policy Council.
+She was also a part of the Friends of the Texas Medical Center Library, where she served on the board of directors.

-Sekula-Gibbs retired from practicing medicine in 2014, citing personal health issues.
+Political career

 Houston City Council

 Sekula-Gibbs won election to the At Large, Position Three on Houston City Council in 2001 as Shelley Sekula-Rodriguez, from her marriage to the late TV newscaster Sylvan Rodriguez.
-In 2005 she was re-elected by her present name.
+In 2005 she was re-elected under her present name.
 Sekula-Gibbs is the first physician to have ever been elected to serve on Houston City Council.

 As a member of Houston City Council, Sekula-Gibbs served on the Quality of Life, Budget and Fiscal Affairs, Pension Review, Council Governance, Environment and Public Health, Ethics, and International Liaison and Protocol committees.

 Sekula-Gibbs resigned her seat on the Houston city council on November 8, 2006, following her victory in the special election to fill the two-month unexpired term of Tom DeLay.
 A special election was held to fill her Council seat in May 2007; in runoff voting Democrat Melissa Noriega won the position.